extratone/bilge/annotation/highlights.md

 > In nearly every Apple advertisement from 1984 to the invention of the iPod in 2001, computers and gadgets were presented as the necessary final ingredient to an individual’s creative genius; but as Apple shifted heavily into selling handheld devices meant for consuming media, they also began leaning on the idea that to own their products was to be a part of a community: iPhone ads barely mention technology at all, opting instead to show poignant, intimate moments with the device capturing or mediating the experience.

+> In nearly every Apple advertisement from 1984 to the invention of the iPod in 2001, computers and gadgets were presented as the necessary final ingredient to an individual’s creative genius; but as Apple shifted heavily into selling handheld devices meant for consuming media, they also began leaning on the idea that to own their products was to be a part of a community: iPhone ads barely mention technology at all, opting instead to show poignant, intimate moments with the device capturing or mediating the experience.

 # [The Macro of Micro.blog // pimoore.ca](https://pimoore.ca/2021/09/30/the-macro-of.html)

+> There has likely never been a better or easier time to start a blog than right now.
+We certainly are spoiled for choice

 > There has likely never been a better or easier time to start a blog than right now.
 We certainly are spoiled for choice